Nazi Party: Top leadership

 At the top of the Nazi Party was the party chairman ("Der Führer"), who held absolute power and full command over the party.
 All other party offices were subordinate to his position and had to depend on his instructions.
 In 1934, Hitler founded a separate body for the chairman, Chancellery of the Führer, with its own sub-units.

 Below the Führer's chancellery was first the "Staff of the Deputy Führer", headed by Rudolf Hess from 21 April 1933 to 10 May 1941; and then the "Party Chancellery" (Parteikanzlei), headed by Martin Bormann.

+Following Hitler's suicide on 30 April 1945, Bormann would be named as Party Minister, which gave him the top position in the Nazi Party itself; unlike Hitler, however, Bormann would not have a leadership role over the government of Nazi Germany.
+Bormann, whose fate would remain unknown for several decades, would soon afterwards commit suicide as well on 2 May 1945 while trying to flee Berlin around the time Soviet Union forces captured the city.
+His remains were first identified in 1972, then again in 1998 through DNA testing.

 Reichsleiter

 Directly subjected to the Führer were the Reichsleiter ("Reich Leader(s)"—the singular and plural forms are identical in German), whose number was gradually increased to eighteen.
 They held power and influence comparable to the Reich Ministers' in Hitler's Cabinet.
 The eighteen Reichsleiter formed the "Reich Leadership of the Nazi Party" (Reichsleitung der NSDAP), which was established at the so-called Brown House in Munich.
 Unlike a Gauleiter, a Reichsleiter did not have individual geographic areas under their command, but were responsible for specific spheres of interest.